mjstraughan/CubingHistory/docs/FewestMoves/FewestMovesSolvingOrigins.md

 />
 <br />

+During an email exchange with Cubing History, Harris described the origin of the Fewest Moves Challenge as well as restored the website containing the results.

+> The idea of solving in the fewest moves wasn't mine originally - but it was a pretty niche "category" in cube solving with only a handful of people specialising in it before 2003.
+And probably people like Mirek Goljan had been doing it since the cube originally came out in the 1980s.
+There was the unofficial world records page, administered by Chris Hardwick, who had a "space" on Ron van Bruchem's pages at www.speedcubing.com.
+>
+> However, there was no online competition as such, compared with speedcubing where people were already using various online means of competing against one another to solve in the fastest time.
+The first iteration of my website came along I guess in early 2003, or maybe end of 2002, although I only took up cubing in I think April or May 2002, so it would not have been any earlier than end of 2002 I think.
+It was already quite popular by April 2003, and Ron van Bruchem challenged me to set up an online fewest moves competition (I'm pretty sure he said if I didn't do it, he would :-) ), which I duly did.
+It was probably during the time I went to visit him at his house in Almere, which was Easter weekend 2003.
+It was a lot of manual effort in the early days but gradually I made the submission and checking/verification process more automatic, and at some point I added a rating system.

+Harris' website with the results can be viewed <a href="https://www.cubestation.co.uk/index.php?page=fmc/fmcnewsystem">here</a>.

+The popularity of the Fewest Moves Challenge was likely a major reason for the event's inclusion in the World Championship 2003 and subsequently becoming a standard official competition event.
+On this possibility, Harris stated to Cubing History:

+> I cannot prove that it was the reason for Fewest moves being included in WC 2003, but I suspect it was a contributing factor as you mention, since it served to popularise it between April 2003 and August 2003.

 ### Examples

-The popularity of the Fewest Moves Challenge was likely a major reason for the event's inclusion in the World Championship 2003 and subsequently becoming a standard official competition event.
-Competitors in the challenge used a variety of methods, including speed methods such as CFOP, Petrus, Roux, and ZZ, as well as general blockbuilding and domino reduction.
+Competitors in the Fewest Moves Challenge used a variety of methods, including speed methods such as CFOP, Petrus, Roux, and ZZ, as well as general blockbuilding and domino reduction.
 Below is a sample of some solutions.

 **Frederick Badie (Line > F2L > LL, 27 moves)**
 <ReconViewer